grahamcarman/docs/learn/connections/redshift.md

 3. In the Airflow UI for your local Airflow environment, go to **Admin** > **Connections**.
 Click **+** to add a new connection, then select the connection type as **Amazon Redshift**.

-4. Enter a name for the connection in the **Connection Id** field.

-5. Complete the following connection fields using the information you retrieved from [Get connection details](#get-connection-details):
+4. Complete the following connection fields using the information you retrieved from [Get connection details](#get-connection-details):

     - **Connection Id**: Enter a name for the connection.
     - **Host**: Enter the cluster **Endpoint**.